ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

  - Translator settings
    - [x] Auto accept finished translations
      - Check this if you don't want to review a translation before publishing it.
- ### Translator plugin
+ - Translator plugin
    - This cannot be modified and is just for information.
  - DGT Connector plugin settings
-  -- You should see 'Main "poetry_service" variable is properly set.' if you have correctly followed the steps above.
+   - You should see 'Main "poetry_service" variable is properly set.' if you have correctly followed the steps above.
 Otherwise get back and check what you forgot !
-  -- Counter: you do not need to fill this.
+   - Counter: you do not need to fill this.
 The counter is auto generated.
-  -- Requester code: must always be WEB
+   - Requester code: must always be WEB
-  -- Organization responsable, Author & requester: check the example provided.
+   - Organization responsable, Author & requester: check the example provided.
-  -- Contact usernames: should be the 'username' (you connect to the network, ecas or the proxy with) of the persons in charge of the request.
+   - Contact usernames: should be the 'username' (you connect to the network, ecas or the proxy with) of the persons in charge of the request.
   This is important as only these persons can view translation details in the web app.
-  DGT contacts : persons who will be notified when a translation is received or a translation status is sent.
+   - DGT contacts : persons who will be notified when a translation is received or a translation status is sent.

 # Testing

-## 1. Testing locally
+## 1. Testing locally using the mock

 You can test the feature locally, throught the UI or in an automated way, by using the tmgmt_poetry_mock module.